Popniten/ts-express-boilerplate/README.md

 Keywords: Typescript, gulp, nodejs, express, handlebars, sass, livereload, mocha, chai.

+## Structure

+The `client` directory contains all files for the client side of the application, sass and typescript/javascript files to be bundled and the handlebars templates.
+The bundled and compiled files will then be put into the `public` folder.

+The `server` directory contains all server side scripts and modules.
+These files will be compiled to javascript and be put into the `dist` directory.

+The `test` folder will contain all automated tests.
+These files are not compiled into javascript, but uses the typescript runtime environment `ts-node` instead, when running `npm test`.

 ## Instructions

 Rename or copy `.env.example` to `.env`, change the environment variables to your setups preferences.
 (Currently only used by docker, not the application.)